davidquantum/physics/src/experience.rst

 	:align: left
 	:alt: Total number of publications

-In the same year I visited professor
+Thereafter I visited professor
 `Kwang J. Kim laboratory <http://www.kwangjinkim.org>`_ at `University of Nevada, Reno (UNR) <http://www.unr.edu>`_ as a research scholar for two semesters.
 In 2008 I defended MSc *cum laude* at University of Tartu mainly based on the research carried out at UNR.

-Thereafter I continued my studies and research as a Ph.D. student
+I continued my studies and research as a Ph.D. student
 in professor Kim's work group at UNR.
 I have also been collaborating with professor `Pavel Solin <http://hpfem.org/~pavel/>`_ since 2010 in